 i.
 The identity of the law schools represented by the participating team members must not be revealed to the judges at any time before, during, or after the oral arguments.
 Identities may only be revealed upon final scoring of the entire competition.
 Team members should avoid sharing their law school name with anyone at the competition, to prevent judges from accidentally overhearing and inadvertently learning team identities.

 ii.
-A team member shall notify the Vice Chancellors immediately if that member knows a judge before whom that team member arguing.
+A team member shall notify the Chief Executive Officer or Vice Chancellors immediately if that member knows a judge before whom that team member is arguing.
 Failure to do so could result in the disqualification of that member’s team.

 iii.
-Judges are also advised to notify the Vice Chancellors immediately if they recognize a competitor individually or the competitor’s school.
+Judges are also advised to notify the Chief Executive Officer or Vice Chancellors immediately if they recognize a competitor individually or the competitor’s school.

 iv.
 Penalty for disclosure: Disclosure of the team member’s school name, at any time before the completion of the final round, may result in disqualification.